-QR codes are an innovative way to share public information for various industries.
+QR codes for cities and tours are an innovative way to share public information for various industries.
 Use QR codes to update the public about construction schedules and roadblocks, give educational information for ecological parks, and place codes on national landmarks to educate people more about the history of the landmark and the place it's in.
-A countless number of organizations can advertise information relevant to their industry and goals.
 Even include relevant maps and city or organization contact information for people to interact with you!
-Whether displaying information about an event, city, tourism, showtimes, schedules, festivals, construction or anything else, QR codes are beneficial for communicating a wide array of needs.
+Whether displaying information about an event, city, tourism, showtimes, schedules, festivals, construction or anything else, QR codes are beneficial for sending information to the person who scans, fast.

 Placing QR codes in public places broadcasts information to anyone and everyone who chooses to scan the QR code and receive it.
 People who are interested in public events and historical information will now be able to receive information too lengthy or detailed to place on public signs.
 Or evoke people to scan the QR code by creating an eye-catching design with an incentive such as finding out about free public events they will enjoy or discounted ticket codes.
 Now it is easier to announce seasonal festivals and events people may not have known about before.